nikosdion/plg_fields_inception/README.md

+# This is obsolete as of Joomla!
+5.2

+Joomla!
+5.2 and later allow nested subform fields, rendering this plugin obsolete 🎉

+(And yes, this is a good thing!
+The ultimate goal of “clever hacks” plugins like this is to ultimately become obsolete thanks to a core Joomla! feature.)

 # <img src="./logo/spinning-top-2.svg" width="32" alt="Spinning top logo by Skoll at game-icons.net"> Inception!
 Form Field

 A custom field plugin for nested subforms in Joomla!
 4